-5. Use the screwdriver to remove the two keypad assembly screws from the top of the keypad.
+5. Using a T8 screwdriver, remove the two keypad assembly screws from the top of the keypad.

 - 6. Lift the keypad from the device to expose the microSD card holder. - 7.
 Slide the microSD card holder to the Open position.